-The economic measure of output per unit of input, productivity gains are vital to the economy as they allow us to accomplish more with less.
+The economic measure of output per unit of input, and productivity gains are vital to the economy as they allow us to accomplish more with less.
 Productivity growth comes from three major sources namely

 - investment in physical capital and promoting innovation

-- skills formation by increasing labour productivity through education, on the job training, skill up-gradation, and dissemination of new knowledge and techniques and
+- skills formation by increasing labour productivity through education, on-the-job training, skill up-gradation, and dissemination of new knowledge and techniques and

 - competition ensures that resources are allocated to the most efficient firms and forces existing firms to organize work efficiently